REAPXR666/custom-names/README.txt

 This is to stop spread of our name creator! since no one wants 4 year old trollers saying BOZO on repeat.

+KEY TO ACCESS:
+LEGACY

+copy and paste it, and make sure its all in capitals. we are working on a pro version, so it can make a mod menu, (add your own features for a community page).

+THIS WORKS IN PUBLICS!!!

 ADDITIONAL FEATURES:
 this project will be added too frequently, and currently works on latest version of gorilla tag.